Roy Harper (character): 1993–1996: Becoming Arsenal and leading the Titans

-Roy Harper's first appearance as Arsenal.
-Art by Tom Grummett.

-Roy decided to take up spy work again, and he was reassigned to Checkmate, under the command of Sarge Steel.
-While at Checkmate, Roy expanded his skills beyond just using a bow and arrow and became a weapons expert, as well as mastering Moo Gi Gong, the martial art of using any household or random item as a weapon.
-This was when he stopped being Speedy to focus on his work as Agent Harper full-time.
+Roy decides to take up spy work again and joins Checkmate under the command of Sarge Steel.
+While at Checkmate, Roy expands his skills beyond just using a bow and arrow and becomes a weapons expert, as well as mastering Moo Gi Gong, the martial art of using any household or random item as a weapon.
 At Checkmate, Roy became friends with a fellow agent, Martin Santos and his wife Erika and their family, who helped him with Lian in her early years.

-Being a founding member and current reserve member of the Titans, Roy was sent by Checkmate to talk to Dick about the Titans, who had recently been under pressure from the government and the media due to the large amount of damage caused in the battle against the Wildebeests in the Titans Hunt storyline.
-Roy was asked to convince Dick into having the Titans cooperate with the government, he had also secretly heard that if the Titans did not cooperate, Congress would work on shutting down all superhero teams, so he tried to levy the situation as much as he could, but he knew it would not work out.
+Being a founding member and current reserve member of the Titans, Roy is sent by Checkmate to talk to Dick about the Titans, who had been under pressure from the government and the media due to the large amount of damage caused in the battle against the Wildebeests in the "Titans Hunt" storyline.
+Roy is asked to convince Dick into having the Titans cooperate with the government; he had also secretly heard that if the Titans did not cooperate, Congress would work on shutting down all superhero teams, so he tried to levy the situation as much as he could, but he knew it would not work out.

-Roy suggested a compromise to Sarge Steel: that he would return to the Titans full-time and make sure everything was going smooth himself.
+Roy suggests a compromise to Sarge Steel: that he would return to the Titans full-time and make sure everything was going smooth himself.
 Since he had not been Speedy for some time, Roy decided to take on a new mantle.
-With some help and technology acquired from Steve Dayton (whose mansion the Titans have been using as an HQ), Roy built new gear and a new costume, now officially calling himself Arsenal.
+With some help and technology acquired from Steve Dayton, Roy built new gear and a new costume, now officially calling himself Arsenal.